Coal Mine Ridge

 Coal Mine Ridge isn't really a park; as part of the Portola Valley Town Trails, the trails are on privately-owned property that's open to the public.
 Nonetheless, it has one of the best trail systems in the area.

 Coal Mine Ridge is easy to get to, but it feels surprisingly peaceful and remote, much more so than the parks on Skyline Ridge.
 Like its neighbor, Windy Hill Open Space Preserve, it's free of traffic noise, which is unusual for a suburban park.
-Coal Mine Ridge is almost entirely wooded with attractive, lush forest that doesn't get monotonous: nice views of the wooded hills to the west and the towns to the east, plus some open meadows on the ridgetop, ensure that there's enough scenery to keep your hike interesting.
+Coal Mine Ridge is almost entirely wooded with attractive, bright forest that doesn't get monotonous: nice views of the wooded hills to the west and the towns to the east, plus some open meadows on the ridgetop, ensure that there's enough scenery to keep your hike interesting.
 Coal Mine Ridge is also a lot smaller than the neighboring open space preserves so loop hikes here tend to be shorter.

 The trails are very well maintained.
 The ridge is usually cool and is hikable year-round.